gcallah/Rationalism/md/Sorcery.md

 human existence.
 How great is the temptation, at the top of the arc, to try to seize hold of that paradise so near.

-Truth is only intrasystemic... first you must accept the premises, then discuss its content — V. Pg 236 Drama
+"Truth is only intrasystemic... first you must accept the premises, then discuss its content." — V. Pg 236 Drama

 If you do not accept the premises of critical race theory, that cannot be
 discussed: you are simply branded a racist, and dismissed.

-" to believe on insufficient evidence is a decision, it’s an immoral act to believe with insufficient evidence."
+"to believe on insufficient evidence is a decision, it’s an immoral act to believe with insufficient evidence."
 V. 237

-" once this Mode of being￼ has been realized, it is as difficult to get out of it as it is to wake oneself up" V. quoting Sartre 238
+"Once this Mode of being has been realized, it is as difficult to get out of it as it is to wake oneself up" V. quoting Sartre 238